Redmine - design study

 Regardless of the details, I do feel strongly about movable blocks and the addition of wiki and query blocks.
 Those two changes alone would dramatically improve the Overview's usability and appeal.

 I do like the grouped tab concept, but I don't think it should be limited to a static set of block types.
 You know how you can drag a tab from one browser window to another browser window?
 Do that here!
 As you're moving blocks around, if you hold the block over another block, they join and become separate tabs of the same block space.
 Add more blocks here, creating more and more tabs (some interesting things could be done with this and wiki blocks).
 Grab a tab and drag it away and it separates into its own independent block again.

-#10 Updated by Dipan Mehta over 6 years ago
+#10 Updated by Dipan Mehta about 7 years ago

 In my opinion, there should be a straight forward policy for a clean design -

 _More static content on the left [Including summary, member lists, etc.] and dynamic content on the right.

 As far as dynamic content is concerned, I think following might be interesting

 - A box containing the progress bar of currently active versions

 - A box that show's two days (or a few days of activity)